 3. "Statistically significant findings are not very replicable." - This is misleading.
-First, it is difficult to precisely define replication (Open Science Collaboration, 2015; Patil et al., 2016), but if we think about "being replicable" as the probability that a statistically significant result represents a real, non-zero effect then we would expect more statistically significant findings to "replicate" provided that hypothesis tests have adequate statistical power, researchers have not engaged in p-hacking, there is not selective reporting of results, etc. Thus, not all statistically significant findings will replicate (Scheel et al., 2021), but statistically significant findings in well-designed studies are more likely to replicate (Anderson & Maxwell, 2017; Ioannidis, 2005; Nosek et al., 2022).
-Second and by any definition, threats to replicability are also going to affect confidence intervals (the Editorial's proposed solution) as much as they affect p-values, because, again, the p-value is intrinsically linked to the confidence interval.
+First, it is difficult to precisely define replication, 11,12 but if we think about "being replicable" as the probability that a statistically significant result represents a real, non-zero effect then we would expect more statistically significant findings to "replicate" provided that hypothesis tests have adequate statistical power, researchers have not engaged in p-hacking, there is not selective reporting of results, etc. Thus, not all statistically significant findings will replicate, 13 but statistically significant findings in well-designed studies are more likely to replicate.
+14-16 Second and by any definition, threats to replicability are also going to affect confidence intervals (the Editorial's proposed solution) as much as they affect p-values, because, again, the p-value is intrinsically linked to the confidence interval.
 Thus, the Editorial is correct in a practical sense: many statistically significant findings in the current literature do not replicate.

 However, a lack of replication is the fault of poor study design and questionable research practices, not the use of hypothesis tests as a method of inference.

 4. "In most clinical trials, the null hypothesis must be false." - This is arguably true but very misleading.
-It is true that real treatment effects are unlikely to be precisely 0 (e.g., they might be +0.001), but it raises the question: Do we really care if the true effect is 0 or 0.001?
+It is true that real treatment effects are unlikely to be precisely 0 (e.g., they might be +0.001), but it begs the question: do we really care if the true effect is 0 or 0.001?
 And will we ever have the statistical precision to discern that difference?
 All measurement has some error, so I would argue that many effects are functionally 0 even if the (unknowable) true value is not actually zero.
-But, in a strict mathematical sense I will concede the Editorial is correct, if we accept a hyper-precise definition, the null-hypothesis of $H_0: \Delta = 0.\overline{00}$ will usually be false.
-However, if we accept that definition, then all point-estimates are false and no value will ever be precisely the minimum clinically important difference either, which is the Editorial's proposed point-estimate in their alternative.
+But, in a strict mathematical sense I will concede the Editorial is correct, if we accept a hyper-precise definition, the null-hypothesis of $H_0$ : $\Delta = 0.\overline{00}$ will usually be false.
+However, if we accept that definition, then all point-estimates are usually false and almost no value will be precisely the minimum clinically important difference either, which is the Editorial's proposed point-estimate in their alternative.

-In response (2022) to an independent critique by Lakens (2022a), this hyper-precise definition does seem to be the argument that the editorial is making.
-They claim, "The assertion that the null hypothesis is false in most clinical trials does not require empirical evidence, because it is self-evidently true" and "The null hypothesis may often be approximately true, but it is rarely if ever exactly true".
+In response to an independent critique by Lakens, this hyper-precise definition does seem to be the argument that the editorial is making.D They claim, "The assertion that the null hypothesis is false in most clinical trials does not require empirical evidence, because it is self-evidently true" and "The null hypothesis may often be approximately true, but it is rarely if ever exactly true".
 The Editorial seems to miss the point that the null is a useful model: testing against 0 is still useful for things that are approximately 0.
-As an analogy, I have successfully found my way many places using maps, but none of those maps was a photo-realistic version of reality.
+As an analogy, I have successfully gotten many places using maps, but none of those maps was a photo-realistic version of reality.